-And now let’s look at a common mistake, namely going for a jumper either one size too big, or having the wrong fit.
+And now let’s look at a common mistake, namely going for a jumper which either is one size too big or has the wrong fit.
 When you compare the images below with the images just above, the difference is striking: these looser models just don’t deliver as the ones above do in terms of image, and you risk falling into Nice Guy category with this looser fit.

 And now for the diametrically opposite mistake, let’s look at compressor jumpers / compressor long sleeve T-shirts.
 My message is extremely clear here: unless you are a professional athlete dressing for a competition, just avoid them, since they are try-hard and uncalibrated fashion-wise.

 Another mistake is going for jumpers which are too long, like the ones shown in the pictures below.

 And at the opposite side of the spectrum, we have jumpers which are too short.
 The models shown below are really too short, and if you were to wear one of those models, as soon as you raised your arm you would have the jumper raising up to the level of your navel.
 The main problem of such short jumpers is the elastic band, since the situation would improve already by just removing that band and substituting it with normal tissue like the rest of the jumper.
 They would still be a bit too short even after this workaround, but better than with the elastic band.

 Some jumpers and T-shirts come with a looser/longer fit for a very specific fashion choice, hence whether you go or not for these models depends on whether or not they fit your target fashion style.